content-left-bg.png

 As well as the class music program organised by the teacher, children have the opportunity to learn to play a musical instrument.
 Education Queensland instructors visit the school on a regular weekly basis, teaching children to play a musical instrument.

-Education Queensland Scheme: Three visiting instructors teach many different kinds of orchestral instruments to the children.
+Education Queensland Scheme Three visiting instructors teach many different kinds of orchestral instruments to the children.

 Health and Physical Education

 Swimming is an integral part of the school curriculum and we are very fortunate to have our own swimming pool onsite at ICSS.
-Swimming classes are undertaken during Term 1 and Term 4 during the allotted Physical Education timeslot.All our students undertake weekly Health and Physical Education lessons.
-These lessons are supplemented by the following activities;
+Swimming classes are undertaken during Term 1 and Term 4 during the allotted Physical Education timeslot.
+All our students undertake weekly Health and Physical Education lessons.

-Year 5-6 - Interschool Sport
+• Year 5 and 6 – Interschool Sport

 Languages

-Assessment and reporting
+Assessment and reporting to parents

 Excursions and incursions